Space for a short introduction to the section of the website, which will enhance people’s understanding of what they can expect.

-Have you read our general guide to starting your business [link to general guide]?
-Then it’s time to learn everything you need to know about opening a food truck business.
-In this guide, you’ll find info on the licences you’ll need, rules and regulations to be aware of, and how to choose your venue location and employees.
+Explore everything you need to know about opening a food truck business.
+This guide has info on the licences you’ll need, rules and regulations to be aware of, and location and staffing advice.

 Food business licensing ensures your food truck can produce safe food before it is supplied or prepared for the local community.

 Licensing requirements vary depending on the size of the type of food being served, and the venue and state or territory where you’re establishing the business.
 Most will require food safety certifications and proof of proper insurance.
 Guidelines for each state can be viewed here:

 These vary state by state, but examples include:

 Many states also require a Food Safety Supervisor on site.

 Before you start trading, a local council representative will need to inspect the food premises to ensure it meets requirements within the relevant state Act.
 Council officers will monitor the operation to ensure permits and guidelines are consistently met.

 You must also understand and comply with Fair Work laws, national employment standards and work, health and safety law.

 The great thing about a food truck versus a conventional restaurant is that if the location isn’t working for you, you can pack up, head out and find a new place.
 Finding the right location is still really important; it can mean the difference between busy night and a dead one.

 Day or night, this will be key to finding the right location.
 What works in the daylight hours may not work at night.
 Your job is to go where hungry people are.
 During the day, this may be outside of work places and at parks.
 At night, you will need to look for the hungry bar patrons looking for a bite to eat.